divyanshu-114/golf-platform/README.md

 ---

-*This project is uniquely designed for the Almaris Golf platform ecosystem.*
+*This project is uniquely designed for the GolfGives platform ecosystem.*